ademnea/hiveMonitor/README.md

-# Raspcapture client
+# hiveMonitor client
-This is the cllient application.
-It runs on the raspberry pi (details are below).
-It performs the capturing of the images, recording of both audio and video, saving them and sending them to the remote server.
+This is the application that runs on a raspberry pi, placed in a bee hive and performs the following:
+i) Capturing of the images
+ii) Recording of Videos
+iii) Recording of Audio sounds of the bees iv) Saving collected data on an SD card and sending to a remote server.

 ## System Requirements
 ### Hardware Requirements